brechtvdv/rdfs2ngsi-ld/README.md

 ## What it does

 * Loop over the input object when it's an array
-* Parse the JSON-LD context and add it with NGSI-LD's context
+* Copy the JSON-LD context and add it with NGSI-LD's context
 * loop over all the properties of the JSON object
-* Based on the context:
+* Based on the value of the property:
-  * if the value of the property is an identifier, add a NGSI-LD relationship
+  * if the value is a string and starts with http or has a @value key, add as NGSI-LD Property
+  * else add as NGSI-LD relationship
-    * create an identifier if not provided, based on the type (or relationship name) and the index
+    * create an identifier if not provided, based on the subject id, relation and index
-    * ngsildify the linked object recursively
-  * else add a NGSI-LD property